-Researchers have found that some supplements do not help prevent or treat certain health problems.
+Researchers have found that some supplements do not help prevent certain health problems.
 For example, beta-carotene and vitamin E do not lower risk of heart disease or heart attack.

 Not all herbs and supplements are safe.
-If you are unsure about the safety of a supplement or herb, talk to your doctor, pharmacist, or dietitian.
+If you aren't sure about the safety of a supplement or herb, talk to your doctor, pharmacist, or dietitian.

-When using dietary supplements, keep in mind the following.
+When using dietary supplements, keep these things in mind: